 Jesus is glorious in victory.
 He fought the greatest battle of all time on the cross.
 He defeated Satan.
 Every true victory is dependent on this one victory.
 Without it all would have been forever lost.
 The entire destiny of the universe depended on one pitched battle [Col. 2:15].
 To glory or despair.
 Jesus won!
 The victory and the glory is His.

 In every way, on every level, Jesus is glorious.
-This is none like Him and there never will be.
+There is none like Him and there never will be.
 It is one thing to look on the glory of Jesus from the outside, but far greater to see His glory from the inside.
 Only those who truly know Jesus can really see His glory.
 And the more you know Him the more glorious you see Him and the more you love Him.